bpg/terraform-provider-proxmox/README.md

 [![Conventional Commits](https://img.shields.io/badge/conventional%20commits-v1.0.0-ff69b4)](https://www.conventionalcommits.org/en/v1.0.0/)
 [![Wakatime](https://wakatime.com/badge/github/bpg/terraform-provider-proxmox.svg)](https://wakatime.com/@a51a1a51-85c3-497b-b88a-3b310a709909/projects/vdtgmpvjom)

-A Terraform / OpenTofu Provider that adds support for Proxmox solutions.
+A Terraform / OpenTofu Provider that adds support for Proxmox Virtual Environment.

 This repository is a fork of <https://github.com/danitso/terraform-provider-proxmox> which is no longer maintained.

 ## Compatibility Promise

-This provider is compatible with the latest version of Proxmox VE (currently 8.2).
+This provider is compatible with the latest version of Proxmox VE (currently **8.3**).
 While it may work with older 7.x versions, it is not guaranteed to do so.

 While the provider is on version 0.x, it is not guaranteed to be backward compatible with all previous minor versions.